 “Are you sure you did get some rest, gorgeous?”
 Julian softly whispered by her ear while affectionately placed a hand on her back.

 “Why are you smiling like that?”
-I asked when her enthusiasm was uncharacteristic.
+I asked.

 She giggled.
 “Guess what?”

-Rather than phasing it into word, she raised up her left hand.
+Rather than phasing it into word, she raised her left hand.

 “Oh my gosh!
 Congratulations!
 When did this happen?
 Since I haven’t heard anything from April… wait, did you tell her already?”
-I shifted quickly, knowing how my little sister – her best friend – would blow up if I knew something this important before her.
+I asked, knowing how my little sister, her best friend, might have a fit if she wasn’t informed right away.

 “I’m surprised you managed to shut her up.”
 I chuckled and shook my head.
 My little sister wasn’t the kind of person to hide things from me.
 Maybe she drew a line for this.